Fintech Business Analyst: Role and Responsibilities

 Fintech is a dynamic, multifaceted field requiring specific industry knowledge.
 Without this knowledge, a BA may overlook critical compliance issues, misunderstand market trends, or fail to capture essential requirements.

-While expertise takes time to develop, investing in domain knowledge early on significantly reduces costs during fintech software development.
+While expertise takes time to develop, investing in domain knowledge early on significantly reduces costs of fintech software development services.
 In their turn, a business analyst with domain expertise will:

 • Conduct domain-specific research.